- About Homelessness

 |Runaway and Homeless Youth Act (RHYA) programs help prevent exploitation of youth on the streets and support reconnection to their families, schools, employment, and housing options.|

 The President's Budget Proposal for fiscal year (FY) 2014 recommends returning some funds lost through sequestration to the Runaway and Homeless Youth Act (RHYA) and Education for Homeless Children and Youth (EHCY) programs through providing $115 million for RHYA and $65 million for EHCY.
 The budget also proposes an additional $2 million for an incidence and prevalence study, and $65 million for EHCY.

 About RHYA Programs

-RHYA is up for reauthorization in 2013; however, it is currently unclear whether Congress will take up a reauthorization bill that proposes any changes to the program.
+RHYA was up for reauthorization in 2013; however, it is unlikely that the 113th Congress will take up a reauthorization bill for the program, though that remains to be seen for 2014.

 For more information on the RHYA and EHCY programs, see the National Network for Youth’s webpage here.